awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-chef.md

 ## Use Amazon S3 as a cookbook source<a name="state-manager-chef-s3"></a>

 You can also store and download Chef cookbooks in Amazon S3 as either a single `.zip` or `tar.gz` file or a directory structure\.
-To download content from Amazon S3, you must specify the path to the file\.
+To download content from Amazon S3, specify the path to the file\.
 Here are two examples\.

 **Example 1: Download a specific cookbook**